-Synopsis [oleautomation,dual,uuid()] interface DIForeignComplexType : IDispatch { [propget] HRESULT INSTANCE_repositoryId([retval,out] BSTR IT_retval); HRESULT INSTANCE_clone([in] IDispatch obj, [optional,in,out] VARIANT IT_Ex, [retval,out] IDispatch IT_retval); }; Description The DIForeignComplexType interface is used to show that an Automation interface has been translated from an OMG IDL complex type (for example, a struct, union, or exception).
+Synopsis IT_retval); HRESULT INSTANCE_cl lexType : IDispatch { NSTANCE_repositoryId([retval,out] BSTR one([in] IDispatch obj, t] VARIANT IT_Ex, Description The DIForeignComplexType interface is used to show that an Automation interface has been translated from an OMG IDL complex type (for example, a struct, union, or exception).
 Any Automation interface that results from the translation of an OMG IDL complex type supports DIForeignComplexType.
-The interfaces that derive from DIFOREIgnComplexType are DICORBAAny, DICORBAStruct, DICORBATypeCode, DICORBAUnion, and DIFOREIgnException (that is, the matching Automation interface for any CORBA constructed type).
+DICORBAStruct, DICORBATyp m DIForeignComplexType are DICORBAAny, beCode, DICORBAUnion, and DIForeignException ation interface for any CORBA constructed type).
 Methods The methods for the DIForeignComplexType interface are: INSTANCE_repositoryId() This returns the repository ID of a complex type.
 The DICORBAFactoryEx::CreateTypeById() method can subsequently use the repository ID to create an instance of a complex type, based on the repository ID.
 INSTANCE_clone() This creates a new instance that is an identical copy of the target instance.
 Note: Both of these methods are deprecated since CORBA 2.2.
-The approved way to get a repository ID is to use DIObjectInfo::unique_id and then use DIObjectInfo::clone().
-UUID {A8B553C0-3B72-11CF-BBFC-444553540000} Notes Automation/CORBA-compliant.
+The approved way to get a repository ID is to use DIObjectInfo::unique_id(), and then use DIObjectInfo::clone().
+UUID {A8B553C0-3B72-11CF-BBF0 c-444553540000} Notes Automation/CORBA-compli ant.